PREVIEW-Biden to host Australia and Britain to reveal details of submarine pact to counter China

 "Undersea drones, swarming drones, ubiquitous surveillance, advanced AI and data analytics are all in this potential wheelhouse but ITAR (International Traffic in Arms Regulations) prevents the types of cooperation that is needed," said Greenwalt, referring to U.S. export rules.

-A State Department spokesperson said the United States was working to streamline the defense trade process, adding: "We do not anticipate any challenges in implementing AUKUS due to U.S. export-control regulations."
+A State Department spokesperson said the United States was working to streamline the defense trade process.

 The U.S. Congress has been briefed in recent weeks on the AUKUS deal to garner support for the legal changes needed to smooth out technology transfer issues for the highly secret nuclear propulsion and sonar systems that will be aboard Australia’s new submarines, a congressional source said on condition of anonymity.